eyashiro/eyashiro.github.io/pages/info.md

 I can speak and write English and French.
 I can have simple conversations in Japanese and have a basic understanding of German.

 ### Do you work with companies aside from academia?
+Yes, I do!

-Yes, I do.
-I work with companies, non-profits, academic research teams, and individuals.
+I work with companies, start-ups, non-profits, academic research teams, and individuals.

 If you're from a start-up, you may also find my generalist skill set very attractive to have on your team!